Bluejacket 23: Trim

 All wood trim is No. 1 grade, oiled teak and includes hand rails on cabin, cabin trim, cockpit trim and rub rails.
 The tiller is straight grained ash.

-Cabin
+Bluejacket 23 at anchor on the Bras d'Or Lake.

+Motor well

+The lazarette contains a built in outboard well, which includes access hatch and well plug.
+This well is bulkheaded off from the main hull and is of the self-draining, non-filling type.
+There is an access door through the bulkhead for outboard operation [recommended 3 - 6 H.P. (not supplied)].
+A shelf for gasoline tanks and a well plug that fairs the well opening in the hull for racing is supplied.
+The well can take on water in some conditions.
+The manufacturer recommend minimizing this by removing the motor from the well when not in use, inserting the drain plug when under way.

+MORC version accommodations

-(MORCEE Model Only) The cabin is fully enclosed and has two fixed lights in the cabin top for visibility and interior illumination.
+The cabin is fully enclosed and has two fixed lights in the cabin top for visibility and interior illumination.
 The companionway closes with teak hatch slides.
-Forward a double V berth is raised a few inches above the cabin sole and is fitted with two 3" foam cushions in a choice of colours.
+Forward a double V berth is raised a few inches above the cabin sole and is fitted with two 3" foam cushions.
 To port, supplied as standard, is a galley unit with sink and integral water tank filled through a plug located in one corner.
 To starboard, provision has been made for installation of a marine head (optional).
 Two forward utility shelves are moulded above the berths.
 There is a small hatch in the cabin sole top access the bilge.
 Cabin headroom is 37 in.